nicolasrb2001/Java-Dungeon-Game/README.md

 4. The bot does not know the user's position so it peforms **"random"** moves.
 It will start moving 3 N, then 3 E, then 3 S, then 3 W, ie moves in a square.
 Once it completes the square it looks.
 If it sees the user proceed to Step 2, otherwise repeat Step 4 but instead of a 3x3 square it moves by a 4x4 square, which **increments** (5x5 6x6 7x7 ...) until he sees the user.

 ### Technincal Information
 This was developed using [IntelliJ Idea](https://www.jetbrains.com/idea/).
-It mainly uses java File API to handle reading maps from a directory.
+It mainly uses **Java File API** to handle reading maps from a directory.

 ### Known Issues/Limitations
 I had some constraints when developing this program.
 I was given a template for each class that included a couple of methods that were not implemented and these **methods' signatures** could not be changed.
 This is why my code for Map.java includes so many **type conversions** to handle the return types of these methods.